D0nni387/The-Quiz-Hub/README.md

 The main aim of my site was to use a simple but vivid colour pallet to help the site feel welcoming and also easy to use, to aid me in this i used bootstrap to help me style elements such as buttons and dropdowns.
 When chosing a colour pallet i used both [contrast-ration.com](https://contrast-ratio.com/) & [colorsafe.co](http://colorsafe.co/) to ensure my choices are easily to read and follow WCAG Guidelines

 ### Features -

+#### Self Populating Category List

+##### Plan:
+During my intial development of this project i found an API i wanted to use which provided a wide variety of categorys to choose from, as this could change if content creators added new categories, i wanted this to be self populating from the API.

+##### Implementation:
+When researching the API documentation, i found the site offered their categories list as a seperate API.
+When loading the site, i used the fetch API to obtain this list which is then sorted and passed across to the DOM.

+##### Result:
+The categories list drop down operates as expected, populating the API data to the DOM allowing the user to select a required category which then influences the Quiz data pulled from the API.

+#### Full Playable Quiz

+##### Plan:
+The main aim of the project was to have a fully playable quiz from the choices provided by the user, sourced from an external API which is being continously updated.

+##### Implementation:
+Looking through the API documentation, I created a variable for the base url to access the data which was then completed using the users choices.
+When these variables had been defined i used the Fetch API function to get the required data, convert to json and then mapped to allow the data to be accessible and functional.
+After this the answers were put into an array and randomised to ensure if the question was accessed again in a playthrough the answers weren't displayed in the same place.

+##### Result:
+The quiz operates as expected, allowing the user to play their chosen quiz in full consistently and without bugs.

+#### End Of Game Options

+##### Plan:
+At the end of the game the aim was to provide the user with the choice to play the game again with the same choices or to go back to the start to choose a new category/difficulty/question number

+##### Implementation:
+When creating the results page i decided the best approach would be to give the user two buttons, one to restart the quiz with the same conditions the other to go back to the start of the game and offer the choices again.

+##### Result:
+This worked as expected with little effort.

+#### Trivia API

+##### Plan:
+Later in development, one of my users said the initial welcome page could use some extra content, i decided on implementing another API to provide a piece of random trivia

+##### Implementation:
+As i had already completed work on my quiz, i used the same methods to fetch the API data and pass to the DOM

+##### Result:
+This worked as expected, however the API chosen has proven to be unreliable as it's down frequently.
+---

 ### Issues and resolutions